Next Start

 While their duties can vary, most auto mechanic job descriptions include the following:

-• Use diagnostic tools to identify issues and determine plan for repair
+• Use diagnostic tools to identify issues and determine a plan for repair.

-• Communicate with customers to explain and provide estimates for repair
+• Communicate with customers to explain and provide estimates for repairs.

 Auto mechanics, also called auto technicians, must understand the mechanical and electrical systems within an automobile.
-As technology advances, these systems become more complex.
-Keeping up with them requires a certain set of traits, including:
+As technologies in the industry innovate, these systems become more complex.
+Keeping up with them requires a certain set of mechanic skills and other traits like:

 • Desire to learn: This ever-evolving field demands an initiative to keep up with new tools technologies, equipment and industry standards.